viztheman/passport-hmac-simple/README.md

 # passport-hmac-simple
-Simple HMAC authentication for [Passport](https://www.passportjs.org) and [Node.js](https://nodejs.org).
+HMAC authentication for [Passport](https://www.passportjs.org) and [Node.js](https://nodejs.org), complete with client.

-Besides doing the proper hashing, it also uses timestamps to prevent replay attacks. `passReqToCallback` is supported if you're into that sort of thing.
-I don't judge.
+Besides doing the proper hashing, it also uses timestamps to prevent replay attacks.

-## Sample Code

-### Server
+## Server

+    // We use mongoose as an example, but feel free to store the user
+    // however you like.
+    //
+    // Example Schema: {publicKey: 'XXX', privateKey: 'YYY'}
+    //
     const User = require('mongoose').model('User');

     const passport = require('passport');
     const HmacStrategy = require('passport-hmac-simple').Strategy;

-    // Do the regular passport setup, then call...
+    // Do the regular passport initialization, then call...

     passport.use(new HmacStrategy(async function(publicKey, done) {
         try {